jamuribe/jamuribe/README.md

 ### 🚀 Hello there!
 I am Antonio and I'm a software engineer in Barcelona.
 I used to work in hospitality.
 I love challenges and solving puzzles; that's the reason why I'm a developer.

+- 🔭 I’m currently working on Tropical and QReceipt.
+-
 </br>

 ### Connect with me: